henesy/physics-c/readme.txt

 Notes:
-·For those on Savlonic: docs on Physics equations and processes are held within /sys/bnet/docs/physics/ ·Primarily written for/on Plan9
+·For those on Savlonic: `mk bind` should bind the physics reference documents to doc/ in the repository ·Primarily written for/on Plan9

-To build:
+To Build:

-`mk` or `make`
+Plan9:
+·`mk`

+GNU/Linux:
+·Plan9Port is assumed as 9c/9l are used for compilation ·`make` or `mk`